BraveHeart-tex/BraveHeart-tex/README.md

 # About Me:

-📌 I'm a software developer who specializes in Full Stack Web Development technologies.
+📌 I'm a software developer who specializes in Full Stack Web Development technologies.<br/>
-🔭 I’m currently working on Web Development with Next.js 13 and Typescript.
+🔭 I’m currently working on Web Development with Next.js 13 and Typescript.<br/>
 👯 I’m looking to collaborate on Web Development projects.

 ## 🌐 Socials: